 Why does confidence appear to be such a critical factor in sports performance –

-How lack of confidence destroyed my enjoyment and my game!
+How lack of confidence in sport destroyed my enjoyment and my game!

 Being an over-achiever